Richard Greene (politician): County councillor

 Greene subsequently joined the Green Party, and unexpectedly won a seat on Dublin County Council in the Clonskeagh district in the 1991 local elections.
-He made outspoken pronouncements opposing the X case judgment and defending Articles 2 and 3 of the Constitution, persisting despite warnings from party colleagues that these were unauthorised by party policy.
+He made outspoken pronouncements opposing the X Case judgment and defending Articles 2 and 3 of the Constitution, persisting despite warnings from party colleagues that these were unauthorised by party policy.
 After Roger Garland moved to have him expelled, he resigned on 6 April 1992.

 He was Public Relations Officer of Right-to-Life Ireland, an umbrella group of anti-abortion organisations opposed to the Maastricht Treaty which campaigned for a No-vote in the ratification referendum.
-Greene ran in the 1992 general election in Dublin South as an independent, but endorsed by the Christian Centrist Party.
+Greene ran in the 1992 general election in Dublin South as an Independent, but endorsed by the Christian Centrist Party.
 He sought an injunction in the High Court against the wording of the 1992 "Right to Life" referendum, but withdrew it when he offered no alternative wording.

-Unusually among independent members of Dublin County Council, Greene supported all the rezoning motions at the July 1993 meeting.
+Greene supported all the rezoning motions at the July 1993 meeting.
 In 1993, Greene founded the Irish Civil Rights Association, which opposed the Criminal Justice (Public Order) Bill, 1993 which restricted the conduct of participants at public protests.

 Under the 1994 Act which split Dublin into three new county council areas, Greene became a member of Dún Laoghaire–Rathdown County Council.
 Also in 1994, Greene became founding chairman of Muintir na hÉireann.
 In November, the group was denied official registration as a political party as it was not organised to fight elections; Greene contended the party had almost 1,000 members in 12 constituencies.
 It was eventually registered in April 1995.

 The party endorsed Mildred Fox in the 1995 Wicklow by-election for her anti-abortion stance.
 Greene criticised Fox when, having won the by-election, she abstained, rather than opposing, the constitutional amendment to allow divorce.

 In the ensuing referendum campaign, Muintir's Emmanuel Sweeney suggested that then government minister Mervyn Taylor and TD Alan Shatter might not understand Christian marriage.
 Since both were Jewish, this was condemned as "anti-semitic".
 Greene denied the charge but defended the remarks.
 He supported a High Court challenge to the referendum result.
 Other anti-divorce campaigners distanced themselves from the comments.

 In the run-up to the 1996 referendum on restricting the right to bail, Greene wrote to the United Nations asking for election monitoring of the government's campaign.

 In late 1996, Greene's relationship with Muintir na hÉireann broke down.
 In December, the party executive voted to expel him, but he disputed their authority to do so, as he was the party officer on the Dáil register of parties.
 The Dáil registrar subsequently decided that Greene was no longer an officer, and he was expelled from the party in March 1997.

-Greene sought to get Dún Laoghaire–Rathdown County Council to nominate Dana Rosemary Scallon in the 1997 Presidential election.